L3VU5/lego-harry-potter-minifig/README.md

 # LEGO Harry Potter Minifigs

-Simple application, that allows user to draw five free LEGO Harry Potter Minifigs and select one of them for free.
+Simple application, that allows user to draw five random LEGO Harry Potter Minifigs and select one of them for free.
 It utilizes Rebrickable API for data.

 ## Table of Contents